seungheondoh/llm-tag-to-caption/readme.md

 pip install -r requirements.txt
 # our exp version (date): openai-0.27.8, python-dotenv-1.0.0  (2023.04 ~ 2023.05)
 ```
 Set up your OpenAI API credentials by creating a `.env` file in the root directory.
+Check [OpenAI API](https://openai.com/blog/openai-api) access and price first.
 Add the following lines and replace YOUR_API_KEY with your actual API key:

 ```bash
 OPENAI_API_KEY=your_key_in_here